mativillagra/vagrant-chef/README.md

 When you use the template resource, Chef makes all the variables you pass in available as instance variables when rendering the template.
 We used @hi , @world , and @from in our earlier example.

+Tip

+Whenever possible, try using attributes instead of hardcoding values in your recipes.

+Tip

+It's usually a good idea to add a comment at the top of your configuration file, saying it is managed by Chef, to avoid accidental changes.

 #Issues